ITALY TRAVEL GUIDE

 From the U.S., you will need a valid passport with an expiration date greater than 6 months from your return date to the U.S. It is advised to always check the U.S. State Department in advance of traveling to Italy for pertinent, up-to-date Italy travel advisories and information.
 If you are not from the U.S., please check your government’s website.

-If you are not from the U.S., please check if your country is on the ETAIS list indicating whether you are required to obtain an ETAIS or a Schengen Visa.
+If you are not from the U.S., check if your country is on the ETAIS list indicating whether you are required to obtain an ETAIS or a Schengen Visa.

 Choose from Top Travel Document Holders